Enhanced Generative Model Evaluation with Clipped Density and Coverage: Metric tests on toy datasets

 \section{Metric tests on toy datasets}

-This section details experiments on synthetic Gaussian data ($N=25000$, $d=32$, 10 repetitions), analogous to the tests performed on CIFAR-10 in \cref{sec:experiments}.
+This section details experiments on synthetic Gaussian data ($N=25000, d=32$, 10 repetitions), analogous to the CIFAR-10 tests in \Cref{sec:experiments}.
 Out-of-distribution samples are drawn from a Gaussian distribution with variance $\max(4, (10+Z)^2)$, where $Z \sim \mathcal{N}(0,1)$.
 The tests performed are:

-\begin{itemize} \item \textbf{Simultaneous mode dropping}: Progressively replacing data from all but one class with data from the remaining class (see \cref{fig:toy_fidelity_mode_dropping_sim}, analogous to \cref{fig:real_fidelity_mode_dropping_sim}). \item \textbf{Matched real and synthetic out-of-distribution samples}: Progressively replacing data from both real and synthetic datasets with out-of-distribution samples (see \cref{fig:toy_fidelity_ood_proportion_both,fig:toy_coverage_ood_proportion_both}, analogous to \cref{fig:real_fidelity_ood_proportion_both,fig:real_coverage_ood_proportion_both}). \item \textbf{Introducing bad synthetic samples}: Progressively replacing synthetic data with out-of-distribution samples (see \cref{fig:toy_fidelity_ood_proportion_generated,fig:toy_coverage_ood_proportion_generated}, analogous to \cref{fig:real_fidelity_ood_proportion_generated,fig:real_coverage_ood_proportion}). \end{itemize}
+\begin{itemize} \item \textbf{Simultaneous mode dropping}: Progressively replacing data from all but one class with data from the remaining class (see \Cref{fig:toy_fidelity_mode_dropping_sim}, analogous to \Cref{fig:real_fidelity_mode_dropping_sim}). \item \textbf{Matched real and synthetic out-of-distribution samples}: Progressively replacing data from both real and synthetic datasets with out-of-distribution samples (see \Cref{fig:toy_fidelity_ood_proportion_both,fig:toy_coverage_ood_proportion_both}, analogous to \Cref{fig:real_fidelity_ood_proportion_both,fig:real_coverage_ood_proportion_both}). \item \textbf{Introducing bad synthetic samples}: Progressively replacing synthetic data with out-of-distribution samples (see \Cref{fig:toy_fidelity_ood_proportion_generated,fig:toy_coverage_ood_proportion_generated}, analogous to \Cref{fig:real_fidelity_ood_proportion_generated,fig:real_coverage_ood_proportion}). \end{itemize}